-\The System Iron-Cobalt-Manganese.
-Werner Köster and Winfried Schmidt (Arch.
-Eisenhüttenwesen, 1933, 7, 121-126).-The $\gamma$ - $\varepsilon$ boundary in the cobalt-manganese system has been established and the variation of the lattice constants of the two phases with the composition determined.
-The temperature of the $\gamma$ - $\varepsilon$ transformation and of the magnetic transformation of cobalt are so quickly reduced by addition of manganese that they reach room temperature at $30_0^{\circ}$ and $38_0^{\circ}$ manganese, respectively.
-The ternary system iron-cobalt-manganese up to $50_0^{\circ}$ manganese has been studied by dilatometric, X-ray, and micrographic methods.
-Below 1400° C. homogeneous $\gamma$ is formed which is converted at lower temperatures to $\alpha$ in alloys containing up to $18_0^{\circ}$ manganese and $80_0^{\circ}$ cobalt.
+room temperature at 30% and 38% manganese, respectively.
+The ternary system iron-cobalt-manganese up to 50% manganese has been studied by dilatometric, X-ray, and micrographic methods.
+Below 1400° C. homogeneous is formed which is converted at lower temperatures to a in alloys containing dilatometric, X-ray, and micrographic hierhous.
+There to a in alloys containing $\gamma$ is formed which is converted at lower temperatures to $\alpha$ in alloys containing up to 18% manganese and 80% cobalt.
 The degree of hysteresis of this reaction increases with increase in the manganese content.
-Between 18 and $30_0^{\circ}$ manganese the $\gamma$ -phase is converted partly or wholly into $\varepsilon$ .
-The $\gamma-\varepsilon$ transformation in the iron-manganese system is completely analogous to the corresponding transformation in pure cohalt and in the ternary system these transformations are joined together by a plane of equilibrium.
-With a constant manganese content the lattice parameters of the ternary $\gamma$ - and $\varepsilon$ -phases decrease, at first linearly, then more rapidly as the iron is replaced by cobalt: with a constant iron or cobalt content, however, they increase linearly with increasing manganese content.
-The change from the ferroto the para-magnetic state does not appreciably affect the dependence of the parameters on the concentration, but the lattice of the ferromagnetic phases are larger than these of the paramagnetic.-J. W.
+Between 18 and 30% manganese the $\gamma$ -phase is converted partly or wholly into $\epsilon$ .
+The $\gamma - \epsilon$ transformation in the iron-manganese system is completely analogous to the corresponding transformation in pure cobalt and in the ternary system these transformations are joined together by a plane of equilibrium.
+With a constant manganese content the lattice parameters of the ternary $\gamma$ - and $\epsilon$ -phases decrease, at first linearly, then more rapidly as the iron is replaced by cobalt; with a constant iron or cobalt content, however, they increase linearly with increasing manganese content.
+The change from the ferroto the para-magnetic state does not appreciably affect the dependence of the parameters on the concentration, but the lattice of the ferromagnetic phases are larger than those of the paramagnetic.-J. W.

-A New Corresion-Resistant Copper Alloy.
+A New Corrosion-Resistant Copper Alloy.
 [Corrix.]
 Anon.
-(Metallwirtschaft.
-1933, 12, 622).-Corrix is an alloy of copper 86, aluminium 10, and iron $4^{\circ}{o}$ made from specially purified metals.
+(Metallwirtschaft, 1933, 12, 622).-Corrix is an alloy of copper 86, aluminium 10, and iron 4% made from specially purified metals.
 It can be cast and worked readily, and towards many reagents is as resistant to corrosion as the austenitic chromium-nickel steels.-v.
 G.

 Copper Alloys that Have the Strength of Steel.
 Anon.
-(Machinery (N.Y.), 1983, 40, 104-105).-The characteristics and uses of silicon-bronze and beryllium-copper alloys are briefly reviewed.-J. C. C.
+(Machinery (N.Y.), 1933, 40, 104-105).-The characteristics and uses of silicon-bronze and beryllium-copper alloys are briefly reviewed.-J. C. C.

-+The Aluminium-"Bronzes."
+The Aluminium-" Bronzes."
 E. C. J. Marsh and E. Mills (Aircraft Eng., 1933, 5, 251-255, 286-288).-A general survey of the subject with reference to the usual commercial forms, methods of manufacture, working properties, heat-treatment, micro-structure, corrosion-resistance, &c.-H. S.